 14.40-14.50 Surgeon-performed US in the diagnostic workup of H&N cancer

 14.50-15.00 US in Global Health

 15.00-15.25 Plenary discussion about how to integrate head and neck ultrasound in clinical practice

 Venue: Maersk Tower, “Holst auditoriet” Panum, Faculty of Health and Medical Sciences at University of Copenhagen

 Blegdamsvej 3B, 2200 Copenhagen

 Unfortunately, the course is fully booked with participants from +20 different countries.

 Please write to email@example.com to be added to the waiting list for the 2023 course.

 Accommodation costs are not included in registration but there are some nearby hotels we can recommend, see more.

-Please write to firstname.lastname@example.org if you have questions or interested to be included on the waiting list to the course.
+Please write to firstname.lastname@example.org if you have questions about the course.